zmitton/eth-proof/RELEASING.md

  - a set of release targets that are allowable
  - a pipeline for handling the release folder's artifacts

-It is NOT the purpose of this document to describe how a project might create a build, NOR is it describing a strcture in which jade projects MUST write build artifacts to.
+It is NOT the purpose of this document to describe how a project might create a build, NOR is it describing a strcture in which projects MUST write build artifacts to.
 It is describing the structure of the releases themselves, however.

 ## Release Targets
 1. github